mathetian/EventServer/README.md

 EventServer
 ======

-EventServer is a light-weight asynchronous network programming framework and supports most of I/O events.
+EventServer is a light-weight asynchronous network programming framework and supports I/O events.
+Also, we provide support for time event and signal event.

 Based on this framework, we provide a simple encapsulation for HTTP protocol.
 I have used this framework to build the [CComet](https://github.com/mathetian/CComet).